FAQs

 We try to dispatch within 4 weeks of date of order.
 Transit time varies according to where you are in the world, from next day (UK) up to 5 days.
 We always try to do our best!

-We require payment before your order is dispatched.
+We require payment on order (unless a long lead time has been quoted).
 The usual method is bank transfer.
-We use the foreign exchange specialist Smart Currency so you can normally pay into an account in your own currency.
-Your payment takes about a week to come through to us so it is a good idea to pay at least a week before your estimated dispatch date.
+We use the foreign exchange specialist Wise so you can normally pay into an account in your own currency with no or minimal bank charges.
 We also accept cheques but they take longer to clear.
+We can take credit card payment through Paypal but it may incur an additional charge.

-The sustain pedal is just a ‘normally open’ pedal.
+The sustain pedal is just a ‘normally open’ (on/off type) pedal.
 When depressed the notes sustain, when the pedal is released the notes stop sustaining.
 Our sustain pedal is very good quality, 14″ long and easy to find on the floor.
-However, you don’t have to buy our pedals, any ‘normally open’ pedal will work with the Xylosynth.
+However, you don’t have to buy our pedals, any ‘normally open’ or ‘normally closed’ pedal will work with the Mk7 Xylosynth.

 The solid hardwood Bubinga keys are similar in appearance to traditional Rosewood.
 Slightly denser than the Birch they have a certain ‘gravitas’ when struck, although the difference is slight.
 Like any solid wood keys they should not be left next to radiators or left out to suffer large changes in temperature or humidity.
 Cover at night if left in large auditoria or theatres.
 The Birch/Stained Birch keys are a laminated hardwood and slightly more sensitive when struck although the difference is slight.
 The Birch keys are easier to make and are accordingly less expensive.
 They are polyeurathane coated and not so temperature and humidity sensitive so you can rest easy about day to day care.
 The Stained birch are a less expensive option for a traditional look.